nolanlawson/emoji-picker-element/README.md

 ### Browser support

-Only the latest versions of Chrome, Firefox, and Safari (and browsers using equivalent rendering engines) are supported.
+`emoji-picker-element` only supports the latest versions of Chrome, Firefox, and Safari, as well as equivalent browsers (Edge, Opera, etc.).

 ## Contributing